-4 Local governments and risk
+4 Government facilities and risk

-Local government-owned facilities face the same environmental risks as private operators.
-However, local governments have lower financial risks as they are perpetual body corporates and can raise revenue through rates and levies.
+Government-owned facilities face the same environmental risks as private operators, however they have lower financial risks.

+The EPA recognises that local government are perpetual body corporates and can raise revenue through rates and levies.
 As local government entities exists in perpetuity, their landfill sites and waste processing facilities cannot be abandoned.
-Furthermore in South Australia, all local governments are members of the Local Government Association Mutual Liability Scheme (LGAMLS), which constitutes insurance for the purposes of section 142 of the Local Government Act 1999.
+Furthermore in South Australia, all local governments are members of the Local Government Association Mutual Liability Scheme (LGAMLS), which constitutes insurance for the purposes of section 142 of the Local Government Act 1999 (the LG Act).
 The LGAMLS provides civil liability cover to meet the cost of settlement of damages by any local council.
+The EPA also recognises that subsidiary operations are formed under the LG Act and under Schedule 2 (14)(1), liabilities incurred or assumed by a subsidiary are guaranteed by the council.
+Therefore, local government subsidiary operations have an equivalent level of risk to the local government operations.

-The EPA will take the above information into consideration when assessing whether local governments will require a financial assurance to address the risks of stockpiling and abandonment.
+The EPA will take these and other alternative financial assurance arrangements into consideration when assessing whether government operations will require a financial assurance to address the risks of stockpiling and abandonment.